 The Change Agency Education and Training Institute is an independent social movement initiative based in Australia with some involvement in international projects.

-James Whelan (Director)
+James Whelan (Director and co-founder)

 Email James or phone 0431 150 928